-Make sure your pan and kneading blades are completely dry before returning them to the bread maker and closing the cover.
-This will help prevent rust from developing which may cause problems with the mechanics.
+Ensure your pan and kneading blades are completely dry before returning them to the bread maker and closing the cover.
+This will help prevent rust from developing, which may cause problems with the mechanics.
 Rust is difficult to manage in this warm, damp food environment once it begins.
 This simple habit of letting everything dry completely will help extend the life of your machine.

 Storing your bread machine

-Make sure the machine is clean and dry before storing.
+Make sure the machine is clean and dry before storing it.

 Store the bread maker with the lid closed.

 Do not place heavy objects on the lid.